 It will need to be clear to us that those concerned would be able to fulfil their obligations to each film, should they be offered funding for more than one project.
 Each team member also needs to be fully available to carry out their function and not have conflicting commitments on the same project.

-Yes, we do accept applications for higher budget shorts – but please note that the additional funding must be secured or very close to being secured before your application.
+Yes, we do accept applications for higher budget shorts – but please note that the additional funding must be secured or very close to being secured before you submit your application.

 No offer of funding from BFI NETWORK can be made until all additional finance is secured, so we would recommend applying when you have a realistic plan for any additional finance needed, as an application that has gaps in finance cannot be progressed.